Daniel-Mietchen/events/FORCE-2018-1-minute-madness.md

 - [X] Global Perspectives
 - [X] Research and Schol Comms Policy
 - [X] General - Scholarly Communication
-- [X] Other: Open notebook science, open education, annotation, research funding, social media
+- [X] Other: any other aspect of scholarly communication that submitters bring up

 # What is the title of your talk?